SayanGhosh14112003/exam-portal/README.md

    - Verify `beforeunload` event listener
    - Check `sendBeacon` API support
    - Monitor console for error messages

+4. **Incorrect Video Count in Results**
+   - Ensure all videos in QuestionBank are marked as `Is_Active: Yes`
+   - Check that all 3 videos (Ok934, Ok935, Ok936) are being loaded
+   - Verify intervention classification in QuestionBank

+5. **Duplicate Submissions**
+   - Check console for "Exam already submitted" warnings
+   - Verify `examSubmitted` state is working correctly
+   - Monitor for "Response already exists" messages

 ### Debug Mode
 Enable detailed logging by setting `NODE_ENV=development` in your environment variables.